-The Obama Administration’s Financial Fraud Enforcement Task Force warns that “unscrupulous brokers claim to help veterans qualify for Aid and Attendance benefits, but in fact may cause them to lose eligibility for Medicaid services or cut off victims from their money for a long time.”
+The U.S. Financial Fraud Enforcement Task Force has warned that "unscrupulous brokers claim to help veterans qualify for Aid and Attendance benefits, but in fact may cause them to lose eligibility for Medicaid services or cut off victims from their money for a long time."
 If you are dealing with an attorney or insurance agent, check with your state bar or state Department of Insurance to see if that person is licensed within your state.
-If you are dealing with a financial planner, check to make sure he or she is certified and isn’t subject to disciplinary actions.
+If you are dealing with a financial planner, check to make sure he or she is certified and isn't subject to disciplinary actions.
 Take your time and do your homework before making a decision.

 Being pressured to make a decision, asked to pay fees upfront, or provided with vague answers to your questions or guarantees of Aid and Attendance benefits.
 Walk away if any of these things happen to you.

 Unscrupulous lenders sometimes target veterans in need of money with pension advances.
 These provide a means of turning future pension benefits into cash today.
 This can take the form of a loan, sale or buyout.
 In exchange for a lump sum payment up front, the veteran agrees to sign over future pension payments.
 While this may make sense under certain circumstances, there are risks and consequences that should be weighed carefully.
 This can include large fees, the possible inability to pay off the loan early and potential increases to interest rates.
 There can also be unexpected tax consequences if the upfront payment pushes you into a higher tax bracket.
 You may also be required to carry life insurance during the term of an agreement, an added cost.
 Scammers seeking to take advantage of vulnerable vets offer buyouts of only 30 to 40 percent of the value of the pension.
-Before even considering such an option, talkto conventional lenders who can offer better rates on short-term loans.
+Before even considering such an option, talk to conventional lenders who can offer better rates on short-term loans.

 A deal in which you get only a fraction of what your pension is worth.
 If it doesn't make sense, don't take the deal.

-Bogus charities seeking to prey on veterans and their supporters will take names similar to legitimate ones and make reference to “military families,” the “armed forces” or “veterans” in their appeals.
+Bogus charities seeking to prey on veterans and their supporters will take names similar to legitimate ones and make reference to "military families," the "armed forces," or "veterans" in their appeals.
 Though there are legitimate charities supporting veterans, there are scam artists out there who are lining only their pockets.
-Also found in abundance are charities that rely on paid fundraisers who take a a much higher percentage of donations in commissions than do regular charities.
+Also found in abundance are charities that rely on paid fundraisers who take a much higher percentage of donations in commissions than do regular charities.
 Before donating, check the charity out on www.charitywatch.org or www.give.org.
-Don’t be afraid to ask tough questions to fundraisers about who they work for, what they get paid, and the track record of the organization.
+Don't be afraid to ask tough questions to fundraisers about who they work for, what they get paid, and the track record of the organization.